folivetti/symreg-course/talk.md

 - Java that required a certain long gone JRE version.
 - MATLAB ($$).
 - C++ with broken dependencies (it works! \scriptsize if you are using Debian 3 on an Intel 486 machine... \normalsize)
-- DEAP (but you had to implement the main operators).
 - gplearn.
-- This one is simple, just type `build` (oh...it's in Haskell...).

 ## SRBench to the rescue!
 \justifying